Trump Willing to Hold Off on Border-Wall Funding

 Continue Reading Below

-Mr. Trump and top administration officials had previously indicated the president wanted to include money to begin building a wall along the Southern border in the bill needed this week to keep the government running after its current funding expires at 12:01 a.m.
+Mr. Trump and top administration officials previously indicated the president wanted to include money to begin building a wall along the southern border in the bill to keep the government running after its current funding expires at 12:01 a.m.
 Saturday, which is also the president's 100th day in office.

-Mr. Trump addressed the issue at a reception with conservative media at the White House Monday night.
+The president addressed the issue at a reception with conservative media at the White House on Monday night.
 The president's new flexibility over whether the wall is funded in this spending bill or one that will be needed in late September could remove one of the last remaining hurdles facing congressional Democrats and Republicans hammering out the five-month bill they must pass this week to avoid a partial government shutdown.

 There had been little appetite among Republicans on Capitol Hill to demand funding now for the border wall specifically, rather than offer a general boost for tighter border security.
 Democrats, whose votes will be needed to pass the spending legislation in the Senate, had said they would oppose a spending bill that included money to start building the border wall.